algj/splitpad-drivers-poc/README.md

 Q: What's the price?

-A: It cost me around 11 EUR/13.50 USD for one keypad.
+A: It cost me around 11 EUR/13.50 USD for one numpad.

 Q: Why Deltaco TB-125?